BIAD/ctrp-githooks/README.md

 # Git Hooks

 This repo stores git hooks, to be used in other projects.
-Under `./githooks`, you will see the supporting language.
+Under `./githooks`, you will see the supporting languages.

 ## Python Repo Setup
 1) include the folllwing Makef file in your project folder.